Gordon T. Belt

-I have had a lifelong passion for history, and have worked in special collections libraries and archives in the "Volunteer State" since 1995.
-I am currently the Director of Public Services for the Tennessee State Library & Archives.
-Previously, I worked as the Library Manager for the First Amendment Center, a non-partisan think tank based in Nashville, Tennessee and Washington, D.C.
+Gordon has had a lifelong passion for history, and has worked in special collections libraries and archives in the "Volunteer State" since 1995.
+He is currently the Director of Public Services for the Tennessee State Library & Archives.
+Previously, Gordon worked as the Library Manager for the First Amendment Center, a non-partisan think tank based in Nashville, Tennessee and Washington, D.C.

 During her academic career at MTSU, Traci worked for the Tennessee State Museum and wrote two National Register nominations for the Johnsonville Historic District in New Johnsonville, Tennessee, and the Historical AME Church and Cemeteries in Alexandria, Tennessee.
 Traci has also worked as a historical consultant and grant writer for the Clement Railroad Hotel and Museum in Dickson, Tennessee.

 Traci's article "Chaplains in the Army of Tennessee, CSA: Warring Disciples Carrying the Gospel" was published in the Winter 2004 issue of the Tennessee Historical Quarterly.
 Additionally, she wrote a review of Sam Davis Elliot's book, Doctor Quintard Chaplain CSA and Second Bishop of Tennessee for the Spring 2004 issue of the Tennessee Historical Quarterly.